$hp$-a posteriori error estimates for hybrid high-order methods applied to biharmonic problems: -a posteriori error analysis

 \subsection{Bound on nonconforming error}

 To bound the nonconforming error, it suffices to pick any function in $H^2_0(\Omega)$.
 In this section, we show how to reconstruct from $u_{\mesh}$ such a function using a $C^1$-partition of unity and local solves on vertex patches.
 To this purpose, we use the $C^1$-composite finite element with polynomial order five on the Alfeld split of the mesh $\mesh$ introduced in \cite{Walk14}.
 Recall that the Alfeld split consists in subdividing each mesh cell $T\in\mesh$ into $(d+1)=4$ sub-simplices by connecting each vertex of $T$ to its centroid.
 We denote a generic sub-cell obtained in this manner by $\tilde{T}$, and the global resulting sub-mesh by $\Amesh$.
-The basis functions of the composite $C^1$-element from \cite{Walk14} are of class $C^1$ in $\Omega$ and can be divided into three groups: those attached to the mesh vertices of the original mesh $\mesh$, $\{\psi_{\ba}\}_{\ba\in\vertice}$, those attached to the mesh cells of the original mesh, $\{\psi_T\}_{T\in\mesh}$, and those attached to the mesh sub-faces which are not relevant in the present work.
-The support of any vertex-based basis function $\psi_{\ba}$ is a subset of $\oma$, and the support of any cell-based basis function $\psi_T$ is $T$.
-One key observation from the construction in \cite{Walk14} is the following partition-of-unity property:
+On each macro-cell $T$, the composite element consists of piecewise quintic polynomials defined on the Alfeld sub-simplices $\tilde{T}$ and that are globally $\mathcal{C}^1$-continuous over $T$.
+The associated degrees of freedom include, in particular, the values at the vertices of $T$ and at its centroid $\bc_T$.
+The remaining degrees of freedom correspond to derivatives and are not used in the present construction.
+In what follows, we denote by $\{\psi_{\ba}\}_{\ba\in\vertice}$ the global basis functions associated with the vertex-based degrees of freedom of the original mesh $\mesh$, and by $\{\psi_T\}_{T\in\mesh}$ the global basis functions associated with the cell-based degrees of freedom of the original mesh.
+The support of each vertex-based basis function $\psi_{\ba}$ is the corresponding vertex patch $\oma$, whereas the support of each cell-based basis function $\psi_T$ is $T$.
+A key property of the construction in \cite{Walk14} is the following partition-of-unity identity:

-(The reason why the face-based basis functions do not appear in the above identity is that the corresponding degrees of freedom involve normal derivatives which vanish for the constant unit function.)
+Indeed, the other basis functions do not appear in \eqref{eq:pou}, since their associated degrees of freedom involve normal derivatives, which vanish when applied to the constant function $1$.